NoakLiu/GraphSnapShot/README.md

-This project implements the Static Pre-Sampling and Dynamic Re-Sampling for Efficient Graph Learning Storage and Retrieval.
+### GraphSnapShot

+GraphSnapShot is a framework for fast storage, retrieval and computation for graph learning, developed by Shawn Dong Liu.

 ![model construction](./assets/SSDReS.png)

+The main idea of this framework is `Static Pre-Sampling and Dynamic Re-Sampling` for Efficient Graph Learning Storage and Retrieval.

 Result Analysis